Differentiable Principal-Value Inversion for Neural-Network Extraction of Generalized Parton Distributions: Differentiable PV inversion and neural-network framework

 \section{Differentiable PV inversion and neural-network framework}

-In this section we introduce the differentiable operator that implements the principal-value (PV) convolution integral transform defining \(\Re e\,\mathcal{H}\).
+In this section we introduce the differentiable operator that implements the principal-value (PV) integral transform defining \(\Re e\,\mathcal{H}\).
 We also describe the neural-network architecture used to represent the underlying charge-weighted GPD \(H^{(+)}(x,\xi,t,Q^2)\).
-The key idea is to embed all analytic QCD structure-symmetry under \(x\to -x\), endpoint behavior, and the PV Hilbert-type kernel-directly into the model so that training occurs in the GPD space while the predicted CFF is obtained by exact PV integral transform inside the computational graph (directed network of tensor operations built during the forward pass).
+The key idea is to embed the relevant QCD structure---symmetry under \(x\to -x\), endpoint behavior, and the PV Hilbert-type kernel---directly into the model so that training occurs in the GPD space while the predicted CFF is obtained by exact PV integral transform inside the computational graph (directed network of tensor operations built during the forward pass).